Virginia Freedom of Information Act – Rights and Responsibilities

 - Your request must identify the records you are seeking with “reasonable specificity.”
 This is a common-sense standard.
 It does not refer to or limit the volume or number of records that you are requesting; instead, it requires that you be specific enough so that we can identify and locate the records that you are seeking.

 - Your request must ask for existing records or documents.
 FOIA gives you a right to inspect or copy records; it does not apply to a situation where you are asking general questions about the work of Camp, nor does it require Camp to create a record that does not exist.

-- You may choose to receive electronic records in any format used by Camp in the regular course of business.
-For example, if you are requesting records maintained in an Excel database, you may elect to receive those records electronically, via e-mail or on a computer disk, or to receive a printed copy of those records.
+- For example, if you are requesting records maintained in an Excel database, you may elect to receive those records electronically, via e-mail or on a computer disk, or to receive a printed copy of those records.

 - If we have questions about your request, please cooperate with staff’s efforts to clarify the type of records that you are seeking, or to attempt to reach a reasonable agreement about a response to a large request.
 Making a FOIA request is not an adversarial process, but we may need to discuss your request with you to ensure that we understand what records you are seeking.

 To request records from Paul D. Camp Community College, you may direct your request to Michelle Dandridge.
 She can be reached at 100 N College Drive, Franklin, VA 23851, (757) 569-6791.
 Email FOIA requests to firstname.lastname@example.org.
 You may also contact her with questions you have concerning requesting records from Camp.